Lalalend-Finance/lalalend-ui/README copy.md

-# Venus Protocol
+# Lalalend Protocol

 ## WARNING FOR CONTRIBUTORS

-The Venus protocol interface is currently being redesigned.
+The Lalalend protocol interface is currently being redesigned.
 At the moment our priorities are refactoring and completing the new site design.
 We can't guarantee a timely response to unsolicited pull requests that are not on our roadmap.